Tolemak/Traverian/README.md

 # Traverian

-Traverian is a TypeScript project that offers a command-line interface (CLI) tool for fetching information about top cryptocurrencies, managing portfolios, and tracking changes in cryptocurrency prices over time.
+Traverian is a JavaScript project that offers a command-line interface (CLI) tool for fetching information about top cryptocurrencies, managing portfolios, and tracking changes in cryptocurrency prices over time.

 ## Features